alpery/win-backend/README.md

-# Docker Compose Setup for Win Application
+# Docker Setup for Win Application

-This README provides instructions on how to build and run the Win application using Docker Compose.
+This README provides instructions on how to build and run the Win application using Docker.

 ## Prerequisites

 - [Docker](https://docs.docker.com/get-docker/) installed on your machine
-- [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine
 - [OpenWeatherMap API Key](#openweathermap-api-key) (required for weather data)
+- PostgreSQL database (can be run separately or in another container)

 ## OpenWeatherMap API Key